Our Work

 Overview

 EGAP members include academic researchers across multiple social science disciplines studying governance innovations as well as institutions working on governance innovation implementation.
-Our members include leading experts in the fields of governance and politics, centered around four main thematic areas.
+Our members include leading experts in the fields of governance and politics, centered around four main thematic areas: 1) Institutions & Governance; 2) Mitigation of Societal Conflict; 3) Reducing Poverty & Inequality; and 4) Elections, Representation, & Political Participation.

 EGAP’s work addresses challenges of producing and sharing rigorous evidence on governance interventions to help make policy-relevant recommendations.